HiaslTiasl/it/README.md

 arr = it.map(arr);                                       // returns [2, 6]
 ```

+Similar issues will result from using stateful operations such as `takeFrom`, `skip`, and `uniq`, as well as custom operations using `stateful`.
 In any case, it is best to avoid this kind of issues and use pipes only with *it* functions if possible.